ThomasDev-de/jquery-bs-select-2-dropdown/README.md

   search: true, // adds a search function to the menu
   darkMenu: false, // shows the menu in darkstyle
   menuPreHtml: null, // shows a text in the menu before the selection
-  menuAppendHtml: null // shows the text in the menu after the selection }
+  menuAppendHtml: null, // shows the text in the menu after the selection
+  showSubtext: true // If this option is true, options have the data attribute data-subtext, the subtext will be displayed in the dropdown.
+}
 ```
 ### Methods